 Polaris will impair or write off an investment and recognize a loss if and when events or circumstances indicate there is impairment in the investment that is other-than-temporary.
 When necessary, Polaris evaluates investments in nonmarketable securities for impairment, utilizing level 3 fair value inputs.
-During 2014, Polaris recorded an immaterial impairment expense within other expense (income), net in the consolidated statements of income, and reduced the Brammo investment.
-There were no impairments recorded during 2015 or 2016 related to these investments.
+As a result of the Victory® Motorcycles wind down, the Company recorded an impairment of a cost-method investment in Brammo, Inc. in the first quarter of 2017.
+The impairment was recorded within other expense, net in the consolidated statements of income, and reduced the Brammo investment.
+See Note 14 for additional discussion related to charges incurred related to the Victory Motorcycles wind down.
+In October 2017, an agreement was signed to sell the assets of Brammo, Inc. to a third party.
+The sale was completed in the fourth quarter of 2017, and as a result of the sale, Polaris recorded a gain, which is included in Other expense, net on the consolidated statements of income.
+Polaris expects to receive additional distributions from Brammo in 2018, as a result of the sale, and will record any resulting gains when the distributions are received.
+There were no impairments recorded related to these investments in 2016.